intermine/im-docs/versioned_docs/version-5.0.0/webapp/lists/list-upgrade.md

 If a list is not current:

 * the user can't use it in the query/template to add list constraints
-* the list is not displayed in the List-&gt;View page
+* the list is not displayed in the Lists page
 * the list is displayed in MyMine-&gt;Lists page, but the column `Current` is set `Not Current`.
 Selecting the link, the user can resolve any issue.
 * the list is not displayed in the Lists section on the report pages